Matezxxx/Weather_API_Low_Console/Weather_API/ReadMe.txt

 ## Setup
 Obtain an API key from OpenWeather API.
-Insert the key into apiKey (Program.cs).
+Insert the key into appsettings.json.